-The Concept Plan and Stage 1 Project are largely consistent with the objectives of the Ryde LEP 2010.
+The Concept Plan is largely consistent with the objectives of the Ryde LEP 2010.
 The main points are summarised below:

-- The proposed development supports the objectives of the B4 Mixed Use zone through improving land use compatibility, activating the waterfront, linking the existing neighbourhood to the foreshore, consolidating residential development close to public transport nodes, providing a variety of apartment sizes to cater for a range of demographic groups (including seniors) and improving active and passive recreational opportunities. - An exemption from the height controls in Council's LEP is sought and justification provided based on the additional public benefits offered - Environmental considerations have been addressed including environmental sustainability, acid sulphate soil management, earthworks and heritage conservation.
+- The proposed development supports the objectives of the B4 Mixed Use zone through improving land use compatibility, activating the waterfront, linking the existing neighbourhood to the foreshore, consolidating residential development close to public transport nodes, providing a variety of apartment sizes to cater for a range of demographic groups (including seniors) and improving recreational opportunities. - An exemption from the height controls in Council's LEP is sought and justification provided based on the additional public benefits offered - Environmental considerations have been addressed including environmental sustainability, acid sulfate soil management, earthworks and heritage conservation.